lockss/lockss-rtd-manual/docs/index.rst

    *  Revamped HTTP error response handling, including new HTTP response/error categories and custom handling of categories in plugins.

+   *  Support for communicating with APIs via POST requests during crawls.

    *  All system components and the custom Solr and OpenWayback Docker containers included in the system now contain only the latest version of Log4j (2.16.0), which is not vulnerable to CVE-2021-44228 ("Log4Shell"), CVE-2021-45046 and CVE-2021-4104.

    ------------